Legacy Standard Bible: YHWH

-One significant departure from the NASB 1995 is the rendering of the tetragrammaton YHWH (rendered as "Jehovah" in the original ASV).
+One significant departure from the NASB 1995 is the rendering of the tetragrammaton YHWH (rendered as "Jehovah" in the original American Standard Version).
 The NASB rendered it as "LORD" or "GOD" in all capitals, but the LSB renders it as "Yahweh" or "Yah" depending on the original, underlying Hebrew usage.
 The stated reason for this change was as follows:

 Doulos

 Another significant translation in the LSB is the Greek word doulos, which the LSB always renders as "slave".
 This is opposed to many other modern English Bible translations that render it as "servant".
 The LSB translators defended this decision for consistency as follows:

-Pronouns Referring to God
+Pronouns referring to God

 One of the distinctive features of the NASB was that all pronouns referring to God were capitalized.
 The LSB has preserved this decision to capitalize all pronouns referring to God and, by extension, Jesus Christ and the Holy Spirit.
 For example, in John 3:16, the LSB says, "For God so loved the world, that He [God] gave His only begotten Son, that whoever believes in Him [God's Son, Jesus] shall not perish, but have eternal life" (emphasis added).
 The LSB translators explained the benefits of this decision, stating that "Capitalization aids in two main ways.
 First, it is a way to show honor to God who is greater than man.
 Second, it helps the reader track with the author, making clear exactly to whom the pronoun refers."